Icinga/icinga2/doc/8-migration.md

 in Icinga 1.x format in order to stay compatible with Classic UI and other addons.

 The native Icinga 2 logging facilities are split into three configuration objects: SyslogLogger, FileLogger, StreamLogger.
-Each of them got their own severity and target configuration.
+Each of them has their own severity and target configuration.

 The Icinga 2 daemon log does not log any alerts but is considered an application log only.